laurenguido/IncrementalDerisFlowVolumeAnalyzer/paper.md

 # Summary

 Debris flows are common, costly, and deadly post wildfire hazards.
-As wildfire activity is expected to increase in the coming decades [@westerling] (Westerling et al., 2006; O’Connor et al., 2014; Westerling, 2016; Singleton et al., 2019; Mueller et al., 2020; IPCC, 2023), a precipitous increase post-fire debris flow hazards is expected.
+As wildfire activity is expected to increase in the coming decades [@westerling; @oconn; @westerling2; @singleton; @mueller; @IPCC] (Westerling et al., 2006; O’Connor et al., 2014; Westerling, 2016; Singleton et al., 2019; Mueller et al., 2020; IPCC, 2023), a precipitous increase post-fire debris flow hazards is expected.
 The tool presented here allows for the semi-automated estimation of erosional and depositional volumes along the path of a debris flow for use in ongoing research which aims to better understand the intra-channel mechanisms of bulking and deposition.
 Understanding these field-scale mechanics will play an important role in better focusing mitigation efforts, improving modeling for runout and hazard prediction, and predicting locations of volume growth or decline.

 # Statement of need